-- Download and Install the IVI driver - covered in the Download and Install IVI Drivers section above. - Determine the VISA address string Examples in IVI Getting Started Guide use the simulate mode, so we chose the address string GPIB0::23::INSTR, often shown as GPIB::23.
-If you need to determine the VISA address string for your instrument and the ADE does not provide it automatically, use an IO application, such as National Instruments Measurement and Automation Explorer (MAX) or Agilent Connection Expert. - Reference the driver or load driver files For the examples in this guide, the driver is the Agilent 34401A IVI-COM Specific Driver, Version 1.1.0.11, March 2006 (from Agilent Technologies) or the Agilent 34401A IVI-C Specific driver, Version 4.1, October 2006 (from National Instruments). - Create an instance of the driver in ADEs that use COM For the examples in this guide, the driver is the Agilent 34401A (IVI-COM) or HP 34401 (IVI-C). - Write the program: - Initialize the instrument Initialize is required when using any IVI driver.
+- Download and Install the IVI driver-covered in the Download and Install IVI Drivers section above. - Determine the VISA address string Examples in Getting Started with IVI Drivers use the simulate mode, so we chose the address string GPIB0::23::INSTR, often shown as GPIB::23.
+If you need to determine the VISA address string for your instrument and the ADE does not provide it automatically, use an IO application, such as National Instruments Measurement and Automation Explorer (MAX) or Keysight Connection Expert. - Reference the driver or load driver files For the examples in this guide, the driver is the IVI-COM/IVI-C Version 1.2.2.0 for 34401A, October 2008 (from Keysight Technologies) ... or the Keysight 34401A IVI-C driver, Version 4.5, January 2015 (from National Instruments). - Create an instance of the driver in ADEs that use COM For the examples in the IVI guides, the driver is the Agilent 34401A (IVI-COM) or HP 34401 (IVI-C). - Write the program.
+The programs in this series all perform the following steps: - Initialize the instrument Initialize is required when using any IVI driver.
 Initialize establishes a communication link with the instrument and must be called before the program can do anything with the instrument.
-We set reset to true, ID query to false, and simulate to true. - Setting reset to true tells the driver to initially reset the instrument.
+The examples set reset to true, ID query to false, and simulate to true.

+Setting reset to true tells the driver to initially reset the instrument.
 Setting the ID query to false prevents the driver from verifying that the connected instrument is the one the driver was written for.
-Finally, setting simulate to true tells the driver that it should not attempt to connect to a physical instrument, but use a simulation of the instrument. - Configure the instrument We set a range of 1.5 volts and a resolution of 0.001 volts (1 millivolt).
+Finally, setting simulate to true tells the driver that it should not attempt to connect to a physical instrument, but use a simulation of the instrument.

-- Access an instrument property We set the trigger delay to 0.01 seconds. - Set the reading timeout We set the reading timeout to 1000 milliseconds (1 second). - Take a reading - Close the instrument This step is required when using any IVI driver, unless the ADE explicitly does not require it.
+- Configure the instrument The examples set a range of 1.5 volts and a resolution of 0.001 volts (1 millivolt). - Access an instrument property The examples set the trigger delay to 0.01 seconds. - Set the reading timeout The examples set the reading timeout to 1000 milliseconds (1 second). - Take a reading - Close the instrument This step is required when using any IVI driver, unless the ADE explicitly does not require it.
 We close the session to free resources.